 Participants will complete a self-administered survey (approximately 30 minutes in length) in ACASI format which includes 10 Content Sections: Study Administrative Data, Demographic Data, Previous Donation and HIV Testing, Sexual History, Sexual Behavior and Sexual Partner Risk, Demographic and Behavioral Data on Recent Sexual Partners (Social Matrix), Medical History, General Behaviors or Exposures, Counseling and Notification and, Impact of Test-Results.

-Participants who have agreed to participate in the study will be taken to a private area, for the following procedures: signing the informed consent, blood collection and ACASI interview.
+Participants who have agreed to participate in the study will be taken to a private area, for the following procedures: signing the informed consent, and ACASI interview.

 The designated research assistant at each blood center will have an individual-level username and password for managing the ACASI computers.
 At the beginning of the ACASI interview the research assistant will review with the participant how to use the features of the software, after that the study participant will be left alone.
 At the end of the ACASI interview the research assistant will close the interview in the presence of the participant and acknowledge his/her participation.
 The research assistant will also facilitate referral to medical care in case the participant so requests.